 Welcome to the Barwon Heads Arts Council

 The Barwon River in Victoria winds its way from the Otway Ranges behind the Great Ocean Road through Geelong and the wetlands on the Bellarine Peninsula to arrive at the ocean between the townships of Barwon Heads and Ocean Grove.
-While the area is rich in cultural history of the Indigenous Australian clans of the Wathaurong nation and the early settlers, the Arts Council strives to maintain our history and represent the Arts today in our community.
+We recognise the significance and richness of this beautiful coastal area, its environment and cultural history and we acknowledge its First Nations people, the Wadawurrung.

 In 2012, a community meeting was held to discuss whether the community saw the need for an arts organisation in Barwon Heads.
 This led to the establishment in 2013, of the Barwon Heads Arts Council (BHAC) as a not-for-profit incorporated organisation.

 In 2013 our aim was to lobby government and Council for an Arts Hub in Barwon Heads for the benefit of the local community and the wider community across the Bellarine.

 We believe an Arts Hub will support all local artists across all arts genres, including the visual arts, music, drama, theatre, dance, poetry and literature.

 We quickly realised it would take a lot of hard work and time to achieve our aim of an arts hub, so we decided to put on events in parallel to the lobbying work we were doing.
 We eventually broadened our vision to also include the following two objectives:

 Promote the arts through workshops and events for the benefit of our local community;